opensoars/ezlog/readme.md

 * [test] It
 * [test] works

-Where [test] will be colored green bold
-And 'It' and 'works' will be colored blue bold
+Where [test] will be colored green bold, and 'It' and 'works' will be colored blue bold.